Written by:

 Non-Profit Organizations

-• Ethics and Conduct: Training on ethical behavior and conduct aligning with the non-profit’s mission.
+• Ethics and Conduct: Training on ethical behaviour and conduct aligning with the non-profit’s mission.

 • Grant Compliance: Essential for employees involved in obtaining and managing grants, ensuring adherence to grant conditions.

 • Volunteer Training: Many non-profits rely on volunteers.
-Compliance training for volunteers ensures they understand their roles, the non-profit’s policies, and how to report concerns.
+Compliance programs for volunteers ensure they understand their roles, the non-profit’s policies, and how to report concerns.

 Universities and Colleges